wbamberg/idl-reference/docs/nsIEffectiveTLDService.md

 another nsIURI, the host should be obtained using nsIURI::GetAsciiHost().
 In the case of nested URIs, the innermost URI will be used.

-@param   aURI   The URI to be analyzed

-@returns the public suffix

 @throws NS_ERROR_UNEXPECTED
         or other error returned by nsIIDNService::normalize when